eager-hun/Answer/README.md

 ## Maintenance and development

-- Details about future maintenance and development can not be known.
+- No promises on the future maintenance and development of this project.
-  - Note: suggestions and dialogue are always preferred over out-of-the-blue pull requests.
+  - Note however: suggestions and dialogue are always preferred over out-of-the-blue pull requests.
 - Consider it a development snapshot; expect non-backward compatible changes any time.

 ## Documentation

 ### Operating manuals

 - [Installation guide][doc-install]
 - [Operating manual][doc-basic-ops] (jump-links to anchors don't work when viewed on GitHub.)
 - [Developer docs][doc-4-devs] (jump-links to anchors don't work when viewed on GitHub.)

 ### Project handling